-To create more inclusive and anti-oppressive learning environments, \citeauthor{Washington2020WhenEnough} argue for cultural competence in computing (3C): greater awareness, attitudes, knowledge, and skills toward working effectively in cross-cultural situations \cite{Washington2020WhenEnough}.
-To realize this in the computing classroom, \citeauthor{Davis2021CulturallyFramework} define a framework for culturally responsive-sustaining CS pedagogy to ensure that: ``students' interests, identities and cultures are embraced and validated, students develop knowledge of computing content and its utility in the world, strong CS identities are developed, and students engage in larger socio-political critiques about technology's purpose, potential, and impact'' \cite{Davis2021CulturallyFramework}.
+Disciplinary identity is not only political, but also intersectional.
+Just as \citeauthor{Costanza-Chock2020DesignNeed} emphasizes the intersecting oppressions hard-coded in designed objects, students' disciplinary identities are also shaped by the ``power dynamics that exemplifies racism, sexism, socioeconomic status, homophobia, ableism, xenophobia, etc.'' \cite{Rankin2021RealEducation}.
+To create more inclusive and anti-oppressive learning environments, \citeauthor{Washington2020WhenEnough} argues for cultural competence in computing (3C): greater awareness, attitudes, knowledge, and skills toward working effectively in cross-cultural situations \cite{Washington2020WhenEnough}.
+To realize this, \citeauthor{Davis2021CulturallyFramework} define a framework for culturally responsive-sustaining CS pedagogy to ensure that ``students' interests, identities and cultures are embraced and validated, students develop knowledge of computing content and its utility in the world, strong CS identities are developed, and students engage in larger socio-political critiques about technology's purpose, potential, and impact'' \cite{Davis2021CulturallyFramework}.